kariukisamuel/nextjs-technical-test/documentation/project-structure.md

 #### page.tsx

-This file might is the main entry point or landing page of your application.
+This file is the main entry point of the application.
 To create a new page create a folder with the name of the route.
 The folder name will correspond to the route URL.
 For example, if you want to create a route for /about, create an app/about/ folder.Inside the newly created folder, add a page.tsx file.
 This file will be rendered when the user navigates to the corresponding route.
 In the page.tsx file, export a function as the default component that returns the JSX for the page.
 You can dynamically display the route name if you wish

 ```